 Alberta Health Insurance Card in Calgary

 East Calgary Registry was one of the first Alberta Registry Agents to begin offering Alberta Health Insurance services in Calgary.
-We process applications in our office in the order they are received, within 72 hours of receiving a complete application with all support documents.
-If your situation is an emergency, please let us know – in certain cases we may be able to provide a temporary card on the spot.
+We process applications in our office in the order they are received, within 72 hours of receiving a complete application with all supporting documents.
+If your situation is an emergency, please let us know.
+In certain cases we may be able to process your Alberta Health Care card more quickly.
+Unfortunately, the Government of Alberta no longer allows us to provide a temporary health care card on the spot.

 Adding a Dependent or Spouse to your Alberta Health Care card.